bollmann/lunchtalk/talk/slides.md

 ### even better:

-* servant gives us client functions for querying the API for free!
+* servant gives us client functions to query the API for free!

 Benefits of an API as a Type